usethesource/rascal-website/docs/Recipes/Common/AdHocDataExploration/index.md

 1000! has 249 trailing zeros.
 ok
 ```
-So the pattern I see arising (confirmed by more playing that I won't show you) is that you add a zero every time N is divisible by 5.
+So the pattern I see arising (confirmed by more playing that I will not show you) is that you add a zero every time N is divisible by 5.
 But sometimes you add more than one zero: 1000! adds three zeros.

 We defined one function above to help us look at the data more compactly; now let's create another function to look for lumps in the data:
 ```rascal